mattbloem007/iboga.org/src/content/pages/education.md

 education_banner:
   title: Discussion
   excerpt: Explore eye-opening **podcasts**, **advice** from experienced servers,
-    and personal **stories** shared by fellow travelers on their iboga journeys.
+    and personal **stories** shared by fellow travellers on their iboga journeys.
 education_section1:
   title: Share Your Insights With Us
   paragraph: Share your unique iboga journey.
 Help others by contributing your